convox/convox/docs/guides/load-balancing.md

 * `http://1.2.3.4:6000`
 * `tcp://1.2.4.5:6001`

-> Note that port 4000 on this Service is exposed through both the standard and custom load
+> Note that port 4000 on this Service is exposed through both the standard and custom load balancers.
-> balancers.
-SSL termination is not provided on the custom load balancer.
+> SSL termination is not provided on the custom [Balancer](../reference/app/primitives/balancer.md).